 The people of Tosh in Himachal Pradesh are mostly farmers and practitioners of animal husbandry, most people cultivate apples and hashish in the village.
-The drug is a main source of income for the people, and it is common for locals to offer hashish (hash) to visitors.
-There are a couple of shops in the village but they close before sun down.
+The drug is the main source of income for the people, and it is common for locals to offer hashish (hash) to visitors.
+There are a couple of shops in the village but they close before sundown.

 There is a temple of Jamdagni Rishi at the centre of the village which is opened only once a year during either the month of January or February.
 There is a long verandah in the temple building from which the snow-capped Himalayas can be seen.

 A walk through the village is a pleasant trail through apple fields and green pastures.
-Since, Tosh is fast becoming a hub for backpackers many trance and psychedelic parties are organized there by the foreigners there deep in the woods.
+Since Tosh is fast becoming a hub for backpackers many trance and psychedelic parties are organised there by the foreigners there deep in the woods.